 The company is an air freight business and required two aircraft to be purchased.

-The highly experience management team, who have freight businesses around the world, identified another jurisdiction to operate an air cargo business.
+The highly experienced management team, who have freight businesses around the world, identified another jurisdiction to operate an air cargo business.
 The Directors approached lenders to borrow £850,000 to enable the Company to buy two Antonov 26 aircraft.
 Lenders are enjoying 13%.

 The company is a holding company which currently owns a multitude of assets in the fishing industry.